laststone/django-study/README.md

 # django-study
-some excuse programs for django study
+some excuses programs for django study